orb-lang/espalier/doc/md/node.md

 only the above fields, plus an array representing any subrules.

-If it does, the metatable will have a =__call= method, which expects two parameters, itself, and the node, which will include the span.
+If it does, the metatable will have a `__call` method, which expects two parameters, itself, and the node, which will include the span.

-This will require reattunement of basically every class in the =/grym= folder, but let's build the Prose parse first.
+This will require reattunement of basically every class in the `/grym` folder, but let's build the Prose parse first.
 I do want the whole shebang in a single grammar eventually.